camunda/camunda-docs/docs/apis-tools/spring-zeebe-sdk/getting-started.md

       issuer: http://localhost:18080/auth/realms/camunda-platform/protocol/openid-connect/token
 ```

-If you have different endpoints for your applications or want to disable a client, you can configure this:
+If you have different endpoints for your applications or want to disable a client, configure the following:

 ```yaml
 camunda: